 Our strategy will be rooted in robust diagnostic assessment and supported by evidence from a range of sources namely the EEF toolkit.
 Successful implementation will be a staged process, continually monitored and may need to be adapted along the way.

 We will implement a tiered approach, which will involve:

 - Quality first teaching and learning

 - Targeted academic support

-- Wider strategies support
+- Wider strategies support including outreach to primaries

 Impact: